Today, we’re sharing how to create a simple morning routine in 4 easy steps!

 - Check your daily calendar (notice I did not say check your email)

 Devote time to doing something that is just for you, something that will help to set your day up for success.

 - Enjoy a cup of coffee or hot tea

 - Write a letter, an email or send an encouraging text

 - Make a green smoothie or healthy breakfast

 - Wake up, brush teeth, wipe out sink (because toothpaste bits in the sink are super gross but then again so is bad breath)

-- Have a cup of coffee (the coffee maker is completely set up and ready to go the night before.
-It has an automatic timer so we wake up to the scent of coffee brewing almost every morning)
+- Have a cup of coffee (We make sure the coffee maker is completely set up and ready to go the night before.
+It has an automatic timer so, we wake up to the scent of coffee brewing almost every morning)